Ford's improved Kuga has bigger aspirations. And they start with these 1.5-litre petrol turbo versions. Jonathan Crouch looks at what's on offer.

 The first problem with the first generation Ford Kuga wasn't that difficult to identify.
 It was just too small.
 For the amount of money you were paying, which was upwards of £21,000, you weren't getting a whole lot of metal for your money.
 This was a sustainable strategy when the cheaper and larger Korean opposition were a bit of a joke but it was never going to last.
 When Kias, Hyundais and SsangYongs became something to be reckoned with, the Kuga's sales began to tail off pretty sharply.
 Partly also because of the second issue: namely, the lack of a credible petrol-engined option.
 All MK1 Kuga buyers were offered was the thirsty 2.5-litre five cylinder petrol engine from the Focus ST in an expensive top-line variant that almost nobody bought.
 Still, at least Ford's development team found it quite easy to see what to do with the second generation car.
 Make it much like the first, but with more space and a sustainable petrol-engined option.
 Which is exactly what we've got.
 Hence this test - of the 1.5-litre EcoBoost model.

+We've yet to drive this improved model but the prospects look good.
 The few Kuga customers who decide against the couple of 2.0-litre TDCi diesel on offer get to choose from three 1.5-litre turbocharged EcoBoost petrol units rated at either 120, 150 or 182PS, the two lower-powered variants both managing the same torque figure of 240Nm.
 Those entry-level petrol models are available in front-wheel drive guise with a manual gearbox, but the 182PS version is sold exclusively as an all-wheel drive chassis with the Powershift automatic gearbox.
 All Kuga models get a quick and well-weighted electrically assisted steering system, although the strong self-centring action takes a little getting used to.
 Although Ford's engineers deny it, the chassis of this model feels softer than the first generation car, so the ride is better, but there's not that same puppyish attitude as before.
 Call it part of the growing up process.
 The four-wheel drive system lends the Kuga a modicum of off-road ability but it comes into its own on road when pedalling the car quite hard.
 The torque vectoring control system reduces the sort of understeer you'd expect in a car of this type and sniffs out grip extremely well, shuttling drive between front and rear axles far more adeptly than, say, the Haldex system used extensively in Volkswagen group products.
 Drive a bit more sedately and you'll be impressed by the Kuga's ride quality and refinement.
 It can do the sporty thing but feels happiest when wafting.
 We'll take that.

 Design and Build